Kharkiv State Academy of Physical Culture

-Kharkiv State Academy of Physical Culture is a Ukrainian Academy of University level in Kharkiv.
+The Kharkiv State Academy of Physical Culture is a Ukrainian Academy of university accreditation level in Kharkiv.

 History

 The university opened in 1930 as the National Institute of Physical Education of Ukraine in Kharkiv.
 Between 1930-1944 was renamed to the National Institute of Physical Education of Ukraine; in 1979-1989 – Sport Faculty of Kyiv State Institute of Physical Culture; 1989-2001 – Kharkiv State University of Physical Culture.
 In 1944 the institute was transferred to Kiev and changed its name to Kyiv State Institute of Physical Education.

 Institutes and faculties

 The Academy consists of 4 colleges, 5 faculties, 18 departments, the Preparatory Centre for foreign students, the School of Outstanding Sportsmanship, a scientific and research centre, the Centre of Computer technologies and information support of the process of physical education and sports.
 The Academy also provides post graduate courses for its students.